terascope/teraslice/docs/packages/ts-transforms/plugins.md

     static cardinality = 'many-to-one';

     constructor(config:) {
-        // this will look for the fields config or look for the multi input located at source_fields const fields = config.fields || config.source_fields;
+        // this will look for the fields config or look for the multi input located at sources const fields = config.fields || config.sources;
         this.fields = fields;
-        this.target = config.target_field;
+        this.target = config.target;
     }

     run(doc) {